Paper manager: Matt Farr

 Hasok Chang (4 lectures, Lent Term)

 The pragmatist tradition offers a valuable alternative perspective to the epistemology and metaphysics of science.
 While analytic epistemology focuses on an analysis of propositions and their truth-conditions, pragmatism takes a broader view of knowledge as a feature of the practices of life and inquiry.
 There are also metaphysical consequences of a pragmatist stance, which moves away from essentialism and understands reality as embedded in the activities of the knower.
-In this course we will explore the implications of pragmatism for the philosophy of science, focusing on the works of the classical pragmatist including Charles Sanders Peirce, William James, John Dewey and Clarence Irving Lewis.
+In this course we will explore the implications of pragmatism for the philosophy of science, focusing on the works of the classical pragmatists including Charles Sanders Peirce, William James, John Dewey and Clarence Irving Lewis.

 Preliminary reading